srobo/team-emails/SR2024/2023-09-23-place-confirmation.md

     SHIPPING_ADDRESS

+So that your kit arrives in time for Kickstart please ensure we have the necessary details by 1st October.

 We'll send out more information about this year's [Discord][discord] server and [Kickstart][kickstart] event in the coming weeks.
 We look forward to seeing you then!